lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

    PocketBeagle2 Block Diagram

-The following figure illustrates the I2C tree of the PocketBeagle2, showing the connections between the I2C master and various I2C slave devices on the board.
+The following figure illustrates the I2C tree of PocketBeagle 2, showing the connections between the I2C master and various I2C slave devices on the board.
 The I2C tree is crucial for understanding the communication pathways and how different components interact with each other.